vkoves/vkoves.github.io/README.md

 - Gallery functionality - Powered by jQuery and some nifty CSS3, this animated gallery shows off some visual parts of my work, including a way to view titles and descriptions.
 The gallery images are dynamically loaded in using Javascript.

-- Portfolio - List of projects, each with its own gallery of images, description, and set of tools.
+- Work - List of projects, each with its own gallery of images, description, and set of tools.
 This is generated via a Jekyll collection for SEO and performance.

 ## Notable Pages